Investing Basics for Physicians With Little Time or Experience, Part I

 If you can afford to fully fund the 401(k), go ahead and fill it up to the $18,500 max or $24,500 if 50 or older.
 This is also a good time to max out the “triple-tax-free” HSA.

 Next, I’d do the backdoor Roth.
 A couple can sneak $11,000 into an account that will grow tax-free and not be subject to tax upon withdrawal, regardless of the filer’s marginal tax bracket at the time of withdrawal.

 Then, you’re left with a taxable account and perhaps a 457(b) or defined benefit plan.
 There are many variables to consider as the latter plans may have lousy investment options or high fees.
 There is also a benefit to having money readily available (in a taxable account) as opposed to tucked away in an account where the money’s less accessible.

 In Part I, I’ve highlighted the various accounts in which an investor can place his or her hard-earned money.
-Stay tuned for Part II in which I will discuss choosing investments for those accounts, focusing on asset allocation, asset location (yes, those are two very different things), investment fees, and a little more information on real estate.
+This post is continued in Part II in which I discuss choosing investments for those accounts, focusing on asset allocation, asset location (yes, those are two very different things), investment fees, and a little more information on real estate.

-I’ll also have a spreadsheet for you to help you keep track of all these accounts and investments.
+I also created a spreadsheet for you to help you keep track of all these accounts and investments.
 You know how I love spreadsheets.